-When it comes to working together effectively on a task, cultures differ with respect to importance placed on establishing relationships early on in the collaboration.
-A case in poir and Hispanic cultures tend to attach more value to developing relationships at the beginnin shared project and more emphasis on task completion toward the end as compared with Eur Americans.
-European-Americans tend to focus immediately on the task at hand, and let reladevelop as they work on the task.
-This does not mean that people from any one of these cul backgrounds are more or less committed to accomplishing the task, or value relationships more transactions.
+When it comes to working together effectively on a task, cultures differ with respect to the importance placed on establishing relationships early on in the collaboration.
+A case in point, Asian and Hispanic cultures tend to attach more value to developing relationships at the beginning of a shared project and more emphasis on task completion toward the end as compared European-Americans.
+Eurorean-Americans tend to focus immediately on the task at hand, and let relationships develop as they work on the task.
+This does not mean that people from anyone of these cultural backgrounds are more or less committed to accomplishing the task, or value relationships more or less; it means they may pursue them differently.